mahamudcu/mahamudcu/README.md

 Web Application developer specializing in backend frontend development.
 Experienced with all stages of the development cycle for dynamic web applications.
 Well-versed in Ruby On Rails, Angular, IONIC framework.
 Graduated from City University in CSE.
 I want to work in a challenging position where I can utilize my strong creativity and my analytical knowledge.
 I also dedicate to the organization's ultimate goal attainment with most sincerity and honesty

-#### 🛠Skills summary:  Ruby On Rails/ Angular 2+ /Ionic
+#### Skills summary:  Ruby On Rails/ Angular 2+ /Ionic
-- 🔭 I’m currently working on syftet ltd
+- I’m currently working on syftet ltd
-- 🌱 I’m currently learning Ionic -7
+- I’m currently learning Ionic -7
-- 👯 I’m looking to collaborate on github
+- I’m looking to collaborate on github

-Essential skills:
+🛠 Essential skills:
 - Ruby, JavaScript, TypeScript
 - HTML, CSS, Bootstrap, JQuery, Ajax
 - Sidekiq, Whenever, Resque